apache/arrow/java/vector/src/main/java/org/apache/arrow/vector/table/README.md

 The rules aren't enforced by the API so the programmer is responsible for ensuring that they are followed.
 Failure to do so could lead to runtime exceptions.

-_Table_, on the other hand, is actually immutable.
+_Table_, on the other hand, is immutable.
 The underlying vectors are not exposed.
 When a Table is created from existing vectors, their memory is transferred to new vectors, so subsequent changes to the original vectors can't impact the new table's values.

 ## What's in a Table?